Guide to Rouen

 Where is Rouen?

-Rouen is situated around 80 miles north west of Paris, in a prime spot in the lower Seine valley.
+Rouen is situated around 80 miles northwest of Paris, in a prime spot in the lower Seine valley.
 A port city on the river, Rouen’s strategic importance has been both its making and its downfall.
 It grew rich on the textile and wool trade but has been the scene of battles, sieges and bombings throughout its history.

 Driving to Rouen from Calais